Qartar/vector/README.md

 # **vector**

-This is a test project to evaluate the performance of a basic SIMD vector algebra implementation relative to a reference implementation. *It is *not* currently implemented to be consumed by other code*.
+This is a test project to evaluate the performance of a basic SIMD vector algebra implementation relative to a reference implementation.
+It is *not* currently implemented to be consumed by other code.

 ## Setup